olgaemms/davidemms.github.io/_posts/2019-09-18-110-getting-input-data.md

 4. Go to the top of the page, and click "Download Selected Files".
 They'll be in a package with the original directory structure so you'll have to get each of the files, put them in a single file and gunzip them.
 You don't need to run the `primary_transcript.py` script on them as Phytozome has already done that step.

 ## Others?
-Let me know if you need(ed) pointers for any other sites.
+Let me know if you think pointers to any other sites would be helpful.